Developing the research leaders of the future

 Building capacity in the NHS

-The NIHR’s Biomedical Research Centres and Units (BRCs and BRUs), Collaborations for Leadership in Applied Health Research and Care (CLAHRCs), Patient Safety Translational Research Centres and the School for Primary Care Research are at the heart of delivering research capacity in the NIHR’s infrastructure in the NHS.
+The NIHR’s Biomedical Research Centres (BRCs), Collaborations for Leadership in Applied Health Research and Care (CLAHRCs), Patient Safety Translational Research Centres and the School for Primary Care Research are at the heart of delivering research capacity in the NIHR’s infrastructure in the NHS.
 Each organisation has a named Training Lead who work together to ensure that individuals receiving training in the NIHR infrastructure are prepared for a longer-term research career, and complete their training with more than just an academic qualification.

 The NIHR is committed to promoting the benefits of a research-active workforce within the NHS and works with advocates from across a range of healthcare professions and produces literature and web-based content to spread this message.